 Sit-In! enabled: Facebook is blocked and overlayed with statements from former content moderators.

-Hover over the statement to learn more.
+Click the statement to learn more.

 Personal Settings

-To customise the settings, open the add-on preferences for Sit-In! in your browser.
-By default, the tool is set to “Full Involvement” — meaning Sit-In! is always active, blocking Facebook and other Meta services around the clock in continuous solidarity with the workers.
+• To customise the settings, open the add-on preferences for Sit-In! in your browser.
+By default, the tool is set to “Full Involvement”, meaning Sit-In! is always active, blocking Facebook and other Meta services around the clock in continuous solidarity with the workers.

 "Full Involvement" is enabled by default.